 What Makes TAG Special?

 The most populated watch family that TAG has would be the Carrera line which has many series and collections within it.
 Most recently, TAG added a skeletonized tourbillon watch known as the Carrera Heuer 02T which is considered a high complication watch.
+With this addition, the collection went from good to great.
 It's not very often that we see such complicated mechanics in a TAG but it appears that they are making moves to bring their brand a bit more upstream to compete in a market segment with other higher-end watch brands.
 Recently, the Heuer brand also got into a new and explosive niche within the watch market and added a smartwatch to the Carrera family known as the TAG Heuer Connected.

 Who makes better watch movements?

 Both companies use mechanical movements in many of their watches.
 While many of these movements are what Swiss watchmakers would call "éboche" in French.
 An Eboche is a movement that is built from another base caliber.
 The world's largest Ebauche manufacturer is now ETA which is owned by Swatch Group.